stgelaisalex/EntityFramework-Classic/docs/pages/features/landing.md

 With features like QueryCached or QuerryDefered, you have control over when the query is executed either by controling the cache or it's execution window.

 ## .NET Core Support
+EF6 and EF Core are two differents products and both have their own set of features.
+Since, EF Core is missing some key features from EF6 and that EF6 support is limited.
+That leaves developers with tough choices.
+EF Classic bring a new option to the table by letting you use EF6 inside .NET Core.

 ## Features Comparaison
 Entity Framework Classic comes in two editions.
 A free communtity version and enterprise edition.